Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 For more information on Transactional Batch, see [Azure Cosmos DB Transactional Batch][cosmos_transactional_batch].

-### Private Preview - Vector Embeddings and Vector Indexes
+### Public Preview - Vector Embeddings and Vector Indexes
 We have added new capabilities to utilize vector embeddings and vector indexing for users to leverage vector search utilizing our Cosmos SDK.
 These two container-level configurations have to be turned on at the account-level before you can use them.